JayKayy/fox/README.md

 ### Overview

-`fox` is a lightweight CLI text expander for linux meant to help reduce repetitive typing.
+`fox` is a lightweight CLI text expander written in Rust for linux meant to help reduce repetitive typing.
 It can be used for anything from templating to email greetings and signatures.

 ### Usage

 ```
-Usage of ./fox:
-  -c string
-    	Config file to use for macros. (default "$HOME/.macros")
-  -d string
-    	Input device to listen to.
-For input devices use: ls -al /dev/input/by-id
-  -v	Enable verbose mode.
+Fox - Text Expander 0.1.0
+Expands text abbreviations

+USAGE:
+    fox [OPTIONS]

+FLAGS:
+    -h, --help       Prints help information
+    -V, --version    Prints version information

+OPTIONS:
+    -c, --config <config>    json file containing list of macros
+    -d, --device <device>    Path to device file.
+Normally in /dev/input
 ```

-Since fox reads keyboard presses, it requires escalated privileges to run or opening up privileges on `/dev/uinput`.
+Since fox reads keyboard presses, it requires escalated privileges to run or opening up privileges on `/dev/input`.

 ### Macros

 A sample macro file (macros) can be found in this repo.
-It is a json formatted text file that contains a list of the abbreviations and what they should expand to.
-You can add up to 255 macros to the list.
-The default macro file used will be $HOME/.macros.
+It is a json formatted text file that contains a list of the abbreviations and what they should expand to once typed.
+The default macro file used will be `$HOME/.config/macros`.
 Otherwise you can specify the path to your macro file with the `-c` flag.

 ### Devices

 Only one device (keyboard) can be used at a time.
-A default device will be chosen if one is not specified.
 To list all your devices, you can use the command `ls -al /dev/input/by-id`.
-Then providing that path to the `-d` flag will set `fox` to listen for keystrokes on that specific device.
+Then providing that path to the `-d` flag will set fox to listen to the provided device for keystrokes.

 ### Examples